gantry/docs/pages/01.gantry5/03.particles/06.position/docs.md

 ![Positions](positions_6.png)

 If you want to add a new widget/module position to a page, you simply need to drag-and-drop the **Module Positions Particle** and move it where you would like the new position to appear.
-At this point, you need but to rename the position Key which is the text reference you would assign widgets to in order to have them appear in the position.
+At this point, you need but to rename the position Key which is the text reference you would assign modules/widgets to in order to have them appear in the position.

 {% set tab1 %}

 ![Positions](positions_1.png)

-If you are migrating from an existing template, and you have widgets that have already been assigned to positions that use the naming convention of the previous template, you can simply rekey your positions to match.
-That way, you can keep your existing widgets without having to reassign them one-by-one.
+If you are migrating from an existing template, and you have modules that have already been assigned to positions that use the naming convention of the previous template, you can simply rekey your positions to match.
+That way, you can keep your existing modules without having to reassign them one-by-one.

 {% endset %}
 {% set tab2 %}